 |1 Mbit/s||150 m||500 m|

-The 802.11g standard allows for a maximum data transfer speed of 54 Mbps at ranges comparable to those of the 802.11b standard.
-What's more, as the 802.11g standard uses the 2.4GHz frequency range with OFDM coding, this standard is compatible with 802.11b devices, with the exception of some older devices.
+The 802.11g standard allows for a maximum data transfer speed of 54 Mbps at ranges comparable to the 802.11b standard.
+What's more, as the 802.11g standard uses the 2.4GHz frequency range with OFDM coding, this standard is compatible with 802.11b devices, except for some older devices.

 |54 Mbits/s||27 m||75 m|

 |24 Mbit/s||42 m||140 m|